 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Carbimazole 5 mg and 20 mg tablets; Concordia International (formerly AMCo Limited), The electronic Medicines Compendium.
-Dated March 2014.
+Manufacturer's PIL, Carbimazole 5 mg and 20 mg tablets; ADVANZ Pharma (formerly Concordia International), The electronic Medicines Compendium.
+Dated April 2016.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.